spacetelescope/mirage/style_guide/style_guide.md

     y = The feature number.
 Increase when change contains a new feature with or without bug fixes. z = The hotfix number.
 Increase when change only contains bug fixes.

+Currently the version number is set in setup.py.
+Updating the version number should be one of the last things you change prior to merging a feature branch into `master`.
+The branch's author and reviewer should agree on the version number prior to merging.

 Security
 --------